foo-dogsquared/freebies-hunt/README.md

 ## Additional notes
 The logo is made by me with [Figma](http://figma.com/) (hey, one of my recommendations in the list 😉). ~~Also, gRaPhIcS dEsIgN iS mY PaSsiOn nOw~~

+Additional icons used in the site belongs to [Freepik](https://www.freepik.com/).

 This project is under [GNU General Public License v3.0](https://choosealicense.com/licenses/gpl-3.0/).